Are you called to be a Deacon?

 Your own special gifts and skills are vital, though they are exercised in the context of the wider Connexion.
 When ministers are stationed they are sent to particular situations to bring the goals, insights and resources of the wider church to bear on them, as well as to exercise their particular gifts and skills.

 Ministers work within the Church’s structures and discipline and are representatives of the whole Connexion.
 Presbyters and Deacons are accountable for the ways in which they exercise ministry.
-They are expected to behave ‘with integrity, competence and according to the best standards of practice’ towards those to whom they minister What is a Presbyter?
-(Conference Report 2002, 12).
-A draft ministerial Code of Conduct has been circulated by Conference for wider consultation (by the end of November 2018).
+A draft Ministerial Covenant can be found here.

 - Some books about ministry